 Craft Handmade Donations For Charity

-The ideas below are a general high-level list.
-Many organizations need:
+The ideas below are a general high-level list and I have also included some organizations need:

 - Blankets – quilts, no sew fleece, knitted, or crocheted